 Active Citizenship and Knowledge Management: A Practice-based Perspective

 Olsson, M.R.
-2011, 'Author-Constructs & Trojan horse-ing: Academic citation as a strategic discursive practice', Proceedings of the American Society for Information Science and Technology, ASSIST2011, Wiley, New Orleans, USA, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+2011, 'Author-Constructs & Trojan horse-ing: Academic citation as a strategic discursive practice', Proceedings of the American Society for Information Science and Technology, Annual conference of American Society for Information Science and Technology, Wiley, New Orleans, USA, pp. 1-8.View/Download from: UTS OPUS or Publisher's site

 This paper draws on the findings of a study of 15 international information researchers' relationship with an author work prominent in the literature of their field (Brenda Dervin) to examine academic citation practices in a new light.
 Drawing on social constructivist theories, derived in part from Foucault's approach to discourse analysis, and a methodology drawing on aspects of Dervin's (1999) Sense-Making and Glaser & Strauss' (1967) inductive analytic techniques, it seeks to examine citation as a strategic discursive practice.